 Planting a memorial tree as a tribute is a meaningful way to acknowledge the ways that person lives on in our world.
 When that tree can live on, it can continue to have a positive impact on the family for generations to come.

 However, there are a few pitfalls and traps you have to watch out before choosing your memorial tree so that your tree actually survives dying from disease, neglect or removal and contamination.

 There are a few tips and examples that you’ll need to know before effectively choosing the right memorial tree for you especially if you’re in Australia with a harsh climate.

-To plant a memorial tree that survives past the first few months you want to ensure you’ve chosen the right tree, planted it correctly, and have acre plan even when your gone.
+To plant a memorial tree that survives past the first few months you want to ensure you’ve chosen the right tree, planted it correctly, and have after care plan even when you’re gone.

 Trees can last hundreds of years when planted appropriately becoming a living time capsule to be remembered by.